Skip to main content

 Advanced Features for Building Predictive Models

-Updated over a month ago
+Updated over 3 weeks ago

 Overview

-In the Build Predictive Models step of a VRIFY AI experiment, a Random Forest classifier is used to predict the likelihood of mineralization within your Area of Interest (AOI).
+In the Build Predictive Models step of a DORA experiment, a Random Forest classifier is used to predict the likelihood of mineralization within your Area of Interest (AOI).
 This ensemble method leverages multiple decision trees trained on subsets of data to improve prediction accuracy and robustness.
 Advanced settings allow you to adjust parameters that affect how the forest is trained, balancing between overfitting and underfitting to optimize results.

 Below is a breakdown of each advanced feature setting: